simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Nov 17-Nov 19 2023
+Radio Blackout Forecast for Nov 18-Nov 20 2023

-              Nov 17        Nov 18        Nov 19
+              Nov 18        Nov 19        Nov 20
-R1-R2           15%           20%           20%
+R1-R2           20%           20%           20%
 R3 or greater    1%            1%            1%

-Rationale: There is a slight chance R1-R2 (Minor-Moderate) blackouts will be observed on 17-19 Nov.
+Rationale: There is a slight chance for R1-R2 (Minor-Moderate) radio blackouts all three days.

 ```